 Course program of IMPRS Heidelberg

-IMPRS Heidelberg in collaboration with the university of Heidelberg offers a dedicated curriculum with the emphasis on astrophysics lectures.
+IMPRS Heidelberg in collaboration with Heidelberg University offers a dedicated curriculum with the emphasis on astrophysics lectures.

 The program offers introductory and advanced lectures, seminars, and summer schools, all structured in a 2-year cycle, starting each year in September.